 Thanks in part to research with Michigan State University on how to grow and transport plants better, Henry Mast Greenhouses is becoming known for its geraniums.
 Millions of seed geraniums flow through the doors.
 Business outgrows the original Henry Mast Greenhouses location.
 In 1971, the property in Byron Center, Mich. is purchased, which remains the headquarters today.

 1980s - Henry's Sons Continue His Legacy

 Son Jacob Mast joins Henry Mast Greenhouse.
 Meijer supercenters now exceed 17 in number.
 HMG suggests Meijer give cut flowers a try for one weekend, predicting there will be high demand among customers.
 The weekend was a phenomenal success and Henry Mast Greenhouses are soon distributing cut flowers from Columbia and Ecuador to its clients.
 In 1984, Henry Mast, Sr. retires, leaving behind a legacy of growing quality products.
-Jacob and Henry Mast, Jr. introduce first-generation computers into their business, paving the way for the future and setting them apart from the competition.
+Jacob and Henry Mast, Jr. with technical assistance from brother Bill Mast’s Softworks introduces first-generation computers into their business, paving the way for the future and setting them apart from the competition.

 1990s - Beyond Geraniums

 Production moves beyond geraniums, and six million flowering plants annually are being delivered to Meijer, Frank’s and now, Home Depot.
 Scan-based trading evolves, which facilitates a focus on end-consumer satisfaction, and is how 95 percent of our business operates today.
 Scan-based trading allows Henry Mast Greenhouses to respond quickly by distributing plants at peak condition.
 To care for the plants, merchandisers are hired to work directly in Meijer and Home Depot stores.
 Jacob Mast retires.

 2000s - Masterpiece Flower Company and Peak Transportation